paulineeannn/Password-Generator-GUI/README.md

 # Password-Generator-GUI
-A simple password generator program implemented in Python using customtkinter library for the graphical user interface.
+A simple password generator program implemented in Python using [customtkinter by TomSchimansky](https://github.com/TomSchimansky/CustomTkinter) for the graphical user interface.
 The program allows users to generate strong and secure passwords based on their preferences.

 ## Features:
 **•Password Length Slider:** Adjust the length of the password using a slider control.